OfficeDev/Office-IT-Pro-Deployment-Scripts/CopyOfficePolicies/README.md

 #**Duplicate GPO settings from Office 2013 to Office 2016**

-In this scenario, we want to automate the process of moving from Office 2013 to Office 2016 while retaining the current set of group policies.
+In this scenario, we want to automate the process of moving from an existing version of Office to a newer version while retaining the current set of group policies.
 The script will pull the policy file paths of the GPO name, GUID, domain, user and machine registry.pol files, and the PolicyDefinitions.
 It pulls a list of the Office target version admx files and the definitions of the admx files.
 It will then copy the policy information if the keypath exists in the target version which is checked against the definitions pulled from the admx files.

 ###**Pre-requisites**

 Before running the script, you will need at least the following configuration:

-1. Provision a domain controller to manage the Group Policies.
+1. A domain controller managing the Group Policies
-2. Import the Office 2013 Administrative Templates.
-Information on this process can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=35554)
-3. Provision a client with Office 2013.
-4. Push some group policies to the client.
-5. Update the group policy on the client.
-6. Upgrade the client to Office 2016.

-#####**Update the admx files**

-To simulate the Office 2016 admx files make copies of the 2015 admx files for Office (access15.admx, excel15.admx, word15.admx, etc) and change the 15 with 16.
-Open the admx files in a valid program such as NotePad, and replace the target prefix, namespace, filename, and the reg key strings with 16.

-#####**Update the admx filename**

-1. Go to %windir%\PolicyDefinitions.
-2. Make a copy of the 15 version of the app and paste it in the same directory.
-3. Rename the copied file to *appname*16.admx.

-#####**Update the admx file contents**

-1. From %windir%\PolicyDefinitions open the new admx files described above in NotePad.
-2. Press Ctrl + H or go to Edit > Replace.
-3. Next to "Find what" enter *appname*15.
-4. Next to " Replace with" enter *appname*16 and click Replace All.

-#####**Update the registry data**

-1. With the new admx file still open press Ctrl + H or go to Edit > Replace.
-2. Next to Find What enter "15.0".
-3. Next to Replace What enter "16.0" and click Replace All.
+2. SourceVersion Administrative templates installed
+3. Group Policies from the SourceTarget version deployed.
+3. TargetVersion Administrative templates installed

 ###**Test the script**